-On October 30, the Newfoundland unit had eventually been retired to rear positions from the Gueudecourt area.
-It had been serving in front-line and support positions for three weeks less a day.
+On October 30, the Newfoundland unit eventually retired to positions in the rear from the Gueudecourt area.
+By that time it had been serving continuously in front-line and support positions for three weeks less a day.

 The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
 It was not to be until November 15 that the 1st Battalion began to wend its way back up to the front lines.